Skip to main content

 About This Footage

-This footage is a live performance by Gin Blossoms, recorded in 2018 at Stage AE in Pittsburgh, Pennsylvania.
-What makes this clip notable is not just the band's enduring popularity, but also the rare opportunity to witness them performing one of their signature songs, "Wild Horses", with special guests Tonic and Punchline.
+This footage is a rare gem, capturing Gin Blossoms' live performance of "Wild Horses" in 2018 at Stage AE in Pittsburgh, Pennsylvania.
+What makes this clip significant is not just the band's enduring popularity but also the context of their career at the time it was filmed.

 Curated from public records and music databases.